Sign up to our Newsletter

 • Library card

-You can bring personal items with you, but they need to be stored outside of the testing room.
-You may choose to bring a sweater in case of cold temperatures, but you may be asked to roll up your sleeves.
+You can bring personal items with you, but they must be stored outside the testing room.
+You may bring a sweater in case of cold temperatures, but you may be asked to roll up your sleeves.

-While there is no scheduled break during the exam, you may also want to bring water or food for when you finish.
+While there is no scheduled break during the exam, you should also bring water or food for when you finish.

 Tips on How to Pass the MPRE